HariDarshan2321/claims-management-system/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For questions or support regarding this engineering challenge submission:

-- **Email**: [Your Email]
-- **LinkedIn**: [Your LinkedIn]
-- **GitHub**: [Your GitHub]

----

-**Built with ❤️ for Agent-F Engineering Challenge**

-*This solution demonstrates a comprehensive approach to AI-driven claims management, balancing automation with human oversight, financial controls with operational efficiency, and technical innovation with practical implementation.*